ceph/ceph/doc/man/8/ceph-objectstore-tool.rst

 Listing an Object's Attributes
 -------------------------------

-Use the **ceph-objectstore-tool** utility to list an object’s attributes.
+Use the **ceph-objectstore-tool** utility to list an object's attributes.
 The output provides you with the object’s keys and values.
 Note

-If using FileStore as the OSD backend object store, then add the `--journal-path $PATH_TO_JOURNAL` argument when listing an object’s attributes, where the `$PATH_TO_JOURNAL` variable is the absolute path to the OSD journal; for example `/var/lib/ceph/osd/ceph-0/journal`.
+If you are using FileStore as the OSD backend object store and the journal is on a different disk, you must add the `--journal-path $PATH_TO_JOURNAL` argument when listing an object’s attributes, where the `$PATH_TO_JOURNAL` variable is the absolute path to the OSD journal; for example `/var/lib/ceph/osd/ceph-0/journal`.

 Prerequisites
 ^^^^^^^^^^^^^